dopefishh/m/README.md

 - `libvorbis` (for ogg support).
 - `libopusfile` (for opus support).
 - `libid3tag` (for mp3 support).

+For testing

+- `check` is needed to run tests
+- `libtool` is needed to build the library that check uses

+For the manpages

+- `help2man` is needed to generate the manpages

 ## Compilation
 - Generate the autotools files with `autoreconf --install`